 Sensitivity Analyses

-To incorporate the uncertainty in the information on the effectiveness of treatments and hospital costs and time we performed a probabilistic sensitivity analysis (PSA).
+To incorporate uncertainty in the information on the effectiveness of treatments and hospital costs and time, we performed a probabilistic sensitivity analysis (PSA).
 Using the sensitivity ranges of published sources, we created 1,000 sets of parameters and calculated the health outcomes and costs for each of these sets.
 Finally, we calculated the average costs and mean QALYs for each strategy.
 The distribution of parameters is shown in the supplemental material.

-A deterministic sensitivity analysis was carried out with a linear regression analysis metamodel using the PSA results, a method that gets similar results to those of a traditional one-way or two-way sensitivity analysis26.
+A deterministic sensitivity analysis was carried out with a linear regression analysis metamodel using the PSA results, a method that obtains similar results to those of a traditional one-way or two-way sensitivity analysis26.

-To obtain robust results to the uncertainty of the model on which strategy is the most cost effective, we estimated the cost-effectiveness acceptability curves and frontier (CEACs and CEAF), the expected value of information (EVPI) and the expected loss curves (ELC).
+To obtain robust results to the uncertainty of the model on which strategy is the most cost effective, we estimated the cost-effectiveness acceptability curves and frontier (CEACs and CEAF), the expected value of perfect information (EVPI) and the expected loss curves (ELC).
 To calculate the CEAC and CEAF we assumed a willingness-to-pay (WTP) threshold of one Mexico’s per-capita GDP, consistent with that recommended by the Mexican General Health Council19.

-All calculations, models and graphs were done using R,27 and Rstudio software.28 The ICER estimation, and all the sensitivity analysis and visualizations were carried out with dampack29 package.
+All calculations, models and graphs were done using R27 and Rstudio software.28 The ICER estimation and all the sensitivity analysis and visualizations were carried out with dampack29 package.